siderolabs/sidero/website/content/v0.6/Getting Started/prereq-dhcp.md

 }
 ```

-Since we use a number of Ubiquiti EdgeRouter devices especially in our home test
+Since we use a number of Ubiquiti EdgeRouter devices in our home test
-networks, it is worth mentioning the curious syntax gymnastics we must go
+networks, it is worth mentioning the syntax gymnastics we must go
 through there.
 Essentially, the quotes around the path need to be entered as HTML entities:
 `&quot;`.